As a new employee at S&T

 Note that you will need to take action in the first few weeks of your employment to enroll in university-sponsored insurance plans.

-If you fail to elect or waive medical insurance coverage, you will default to the lowest-cost medical plan available, meaning you will default to the Healthy Savings Plan, pay taxes on your premiums, and be ineligible for the tobacco-free premium discount.
+If you fail to elect or waive medical insurance coverage, you will default to the lowest-cost medical plan available, meaning you will default to the Healthy Savings Plan and pay taxes on your premiums.

 If you don’t enroll in dental, vision, or accidental death and dismemberment insurance, nothing will happen, meaning you simply won’t be enrolled in the plan.